xFairyzz/orbitalstrike/README.md

-# OrbitalStrike
+# OrbitalStrike Minecraft Plugin

 **Epic orbital strikes like Wemmbu — Nuke & Stab in one plugin!**
-A powerful Spigot plugin for **Minecraft 1.21.1 - 1.21.10** featuring two devastating fishing rod weapons:
+A powerful Plugin for **Minecraft 1.21.1 - 1.21.10** featuring two devastating fishing rod weapons:
+###### Should work on any Spigot fork like Paper or Purpur  if not Message me on Discord or open a issue here

 - `/orbital nuke` → **Massive crater with 10 rings + center TNT**
 - `/orbital stab` → **Instant full-depth tunnel to bedrock**